Distributed Multivariate Regression Modeling For Selecting Biomarkers Under Data Protection Constraints: Methods

 Let $y_i$ denote the observed outcome and $x_{i.}=\left(x_{i1},\ldots , x_{ip}\right)'$ the $p$-dimensional vector of covariates for individual $i$, $i=1,\ldots ,n$.
 The notation $x_{.j}$ will be used to indicate vectors $x_{.j}=\left(x_{1j},\ldots ,x_{nj}\right)'$, $j=1,\ldots , p$, containing the covariate information across all individuals for covariate $j$.

 We will use the following multivariable linear regression model:

 with $\epsilon_i \sim N\left(0,\sigma^2\right)$ and $\beta=\left(\beta_1, \ldots, \beta_p\right)'$ the $p$-dimensional parameter vector.
 Note that this model will be misspecified when dealing with other response types, e.g., a binary response, but we will nevertheless use it.
-The model might still be useful for variable selection as it typically results in non-zero effect estimates whenever the alternative, the logistic regression model, would.
-To achieve variable selection, and also to allow for high-dimensional settings with $p \gg n$, a regularized regression approach will be used for estimating $\beta$.
+In particular, the model might produce predicted values higher than 1 or lower than 0, but it is still useful for classification, hypothesis testing and, as in our case, variable selection \cite{Pohlman2003}.
+To achieve the latter and also to allow for high-dimensional settings with $p \gg n$, a regularized regression approach will be used to estimate $\beta$.
+Regularized, or penalized, multivariable regression approaches have been shown to outperform single biomarker selection.
+In general, the most informative biomarkers are selected automatically while simultaneously the number of included biomarkers is kept low \cite{Ayers2010}.

-We specifically chose componentwise likelihood-based boosting \cite{Tutz2006a, Tutz2007} as a regularized regression approach, which can be adapted for estimation with distributed data, as will be shown below.
-Componentwise likelihood-based boosting is a stagewise regression approach \cite{Efron2004}, which can construct a stable risk score with respect to the outcome even in the presence of a large number of (potentially highly correlated) covariates \cite{Binder2013}.
-The basic idea is to set the estimated parameter vector to $\hat{\beta}=(0,\ldots,0)'$ in the beginning, and to update this vector in a stagewise manner.
-In each of a potentially large number of steps $M$, one determines the covariate that improves the model fit the most, using regularized estimation of candidate models and score statistics.
+We specifically choose componentwise likelihood-based boosting \cite{Tutz2006a, Tutz2007} as a regularized regression approach, which can be adapted for estimation with distributed data as will be shown below.
+Componentwise likelihood-based boosting is a stagewise regression approach \cite{Efron2004}, which can construct a stable risk score with respect to the outcome even in the presence of a large number of (potentially highly correlated) covariates \cite{Binder2013, Hastie2007}.
+The approach belongs to the class of stagewise regression approaches and yields the same results as the more widely used LASSO method if the data are orthogonal, but the variable selection is more stable for correlated data \cite{Hastie2007}.
+The basic idea is to initially set the estimated parameter vector to $\hat{\beta}=(0,\ldots,0)'$, and to update this vector in a stagewise manner.
+In each of a potentially large number of steps $M$, one determines the covariate which most improves the model fit, using regularized estimation of candidate models and score statistics.
 Only the corresponding element of the estimated parameter vector $\hat\beta$ is updated, keeping all other elements fixed.

-In the following, we are going to assume that the outcome is centered, i.e., $1/n \sum_i y_i = 0$, and that the covariates are standardized such that $x_{.j}'x_{.j}=n-1, j=1,\ldots,p$, which is typical for regularized regression approaches.
+In the following, we will to assume that the outcome is centered, i.e., $1/n \sum_i y_i = 0$, and that the covariates are standardized such that $x_{.j}'x_{.j}=n-1, j=1,\ldots,p$, which is typical for regularized regression approaches.
 The detailed algorithm then is as follows: